 Meanwhile in 1916 some Czech prisoners of war agreed to join the French foreign legion and fight the Austrians.
 In 1917 a separate Czech army was formed in Russia.
-However in November 1917 the Communists staged a revolution.
-Russia then became embroiled in civil war.
-The Czech soldiers were keen to return home but on 20 May 1918 the Communists demanded that they disarm.
+However, in November 1917 the Communists staged a revolution.
+Russia then became embroiled in a civil war.
+The Czech soldiers were keen to return home but on 20 May 1918, the Communists demanded that they disarm.
 They refused and they had to fight the Russian Communists to get home.

 The new state of Czechoslovakia was the only industrialized state in eastern Europe.
 It also proved to be the only successful democracy.
 Its first president was Masaryk.
 He resigned in 1935.

 During the interwar period Czechoslovakia produced the great writer Franz Kafka.
 Other writers were Jaroslav Hasek and Karel Capek who first used the word robot for a mechanical man in his play R.U.R.
 (Rossum's Universal Robots).

 Meanwhile after 1929 Czechoslovakia suffered from the economic depression.
 By 1933 industrial output fell to only 60% of its pre-war level.
-Unemployment soared till it was almost one third of the workforce.
-However after 1935 the Czech economy slowly recovered.
+Unemployment soared until it was almost one-third of the workforce.
+However, after 1935 the Czech economy slowly recovered.

 However in the late 1930s the main question was the Germans who lived in the Sudetenland.
 They formed a separatist party, the German Sudeten Party and by 1935 60% of the Germans who lived in the area voted from them.
 Then after annexing Austria in March 1938, Hitler turned his attention to Czechoslovakia.
 Konrad Henlein the head of the Sudeten German Party demanded full autonomy.
 In May German soldiers began moving towards the frontier.
 The Czech government ordered a partial mobilization.
 Henlein now demanded that the Sudetenland be joined with Germany.